ROTH Capital lifts Great Panther Mining Limited [GPL] price estimate. Who else is bullish?

-Great Panther Mining Limited [AMEX: GPL] surged by $0.01 during the normal trading session on Tuesday and reaching a high of $0.10 during the day while it closed the day at $0.10.
-The company report on July 11, 2022 that Great Panther Mining Announces Share Consolidation.
+Great Panther Mining Limited [AMEX: GPL] price surged by 11.58 percent to reach at $0.02.
+The company report on July 21, 2022 that Great Panther Announces Completion of Share Consolidation.

 3 Tiny Stocks Primed to Explode